-- Lundin: Lundin Peak is named for J. W. Lundin, pioneer forest ranger..
+- Lundin: Lundin Peak is named for J. W. Lundin, a pioneer forest ranger.

 - Mailbox Peak: Named after the mailbox that has been on the summit since the 1960s.
 Unofficial name first used in print in a trip report by Sally Pfeiffer in the May 1991 issue of Pack & Paddle magazine.
 The actual mailbox has experienced many incarnations, with the 15th version appearing in the spring of 2017.

 - Marten Lake: Once there were many native Pine Martens in this area, but due to heavy trapping, few remain.